Sell with no payment Risks!

 Fluid Type

-The media being sealed, usually a liquid or a gas with a gas being harder to seal than a liquid.
+The media being sealed is usually a liquid or a gas with a gas being harder to seal than a liquid.
 The effect of temperature on many fluids causes them to become more aggressive.
 Therefore, a fluid that can be sealed at ambient temperature, may adversely affect the gasket at a higher temperature.
 The gasket material must be resistant to corrosive attack from the fluid.
 It should chemically resist the system fluid to prevent serious impairment of its physical properties.

 Gasket Outer Diameter